-- Stop your truck completely before getting off. - Lower the forks to the floor.
-Turn the truck off or disconnect the battery. - Avoid parking on inclines.
+- Stop your truck completely before getting off. - Lower the forks to the floor and turn the truck off. - Avoid parking on inclines.
 But if you must, block the wheels of your truck.

 Battery Maintenance

 WHEN YOU INSTALL OR CHANGE BATTERIES